Azure-Samples/compute-java-manage-resources-from-vm-with-msi-in-aad-group/README.md

 author: anuchandy
 ---

-## Getting Started with Compute - Manage Storage From MSI Enabled Virtual Machine - in Java ##
+## Getting Started with Compute - Manage Resource From MSI Enabled Virtual Machine Belongs To AAD Group - in Java ##

   Azure Compute sample for managing virtual machines -
+    - Create a AAD security group
+    - Assign AAD security group Contributor role at a resource group
-    - Create a virtual machine with Managed Service Identity enabled with access to resource group
+    - Create a virtual machine with MSI enabled
+    - Add virtual machine MSI service principal to the AAD group
     - Set custom script in the virtual machine that
            - install az cli in the virtual machine
            - uses az cli MSI credentials to create a storage account